fstab50/gcreds/README.md

 ## Purpose ##

-**gcreds** requests temporary credentials from [Amazon Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html)
+**gcreds** (pronounced "gee-creds" for _get-credentials_) requests temporary credentials from [Amazon Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html)
 for roles that normally require mfa credentials in order to authenticate.

-The primary use case for **gcreds** is for generating a temporary set of AWS access
+A primary use case for **gcreds** is generating a temporary set of AWS access
 credentials for programmatic use by automation tools running on your local machine.
+**gcreds** then manages temporary credentials it generates to prevent corruption
+of your local awscli config.

 See [v1.3 Release Notes](./notes/release_v1.3.md)